Established 1963

 Many asset managers subject to the SFDR take large financial positions in publicly traded companies and thus, through ownership as investors, have the ability to effectuate change at the board level by engaging directly with board members to shape corporate policy.
 However, even large financial positions may not command the type of influence that would allow asset managers to demand the type of change that would, standing alone, further the goals of the SFDR.
 This is increasingly true in the face of competing political agendas for companies incorporated in the U.S.

 Therefore, in some cases, it makes sense for asset managers to avail themselves of a set of investor protection laws that compel engagement versus simply encouraging it.
-Many Fortune 500 companies are incorporated in the jurisdiction of Delaware in the U.S. to take advantage of a robust set of laws that have developed for corporate governance.
+Many Fortune 500 companies are incorporated in the state of Delaware in the U.S. to take advantage of a robust set of laws that have developed for corporate governance.
 Because these major companies are subject to Delaware law, investors, like asset managers subject to the SFDR, may initiate engagement with U.S. corporations by availing themselves of various jurisprudence in Delaware developed to effectuate good governance.
 Specifically, Delaware General Corporation Law Section 220 provides investors with the ability to access corporate books and records to, amongst other things, investigate breaches of fiduciary duty, suspected corporate wrongdoing, or mismanagement.8 In the context of the SFDR, this process provides another avenue for asset managers to engage with companies incorporated in Delaware to the extent that mere communications do not appear to be furthering the goals of the SFDR.
-With direct documentation provided by the company on the identified topic, this will allow the asset manager to better understand each company’s ESG practices and sustainability efforts.
+With relevant documentation provided by the company on the identified topic, this will allow the asset manager to better understand each company’s ESG practices and sustainability efforts.

-Indeed, under Section 220, investors may seek corporate books and records by establishing that they: (i) are stockholders of the corporation; (ii) complied with the demand requirements set forth by the statute; and (iii) have a “proper purpose” for conducting the inspection.
+Under Section 220, investors may seek corporate books and records by establishing that they: (i) are stockholders of the corporation; (ii) complied with the demand requirements set forth by the statute; and (iii) have a “proper purpose” for conducting the inspection.
 Section 220 defines “proper purpose” broadly, including “a purpose reasonably related to such person’s interest as a stockholder.”
 The bar for demonstrating “proper purpose” under Section 220 is low.
 Courts routinely find efforts to investigate possible corporate mismanagement or wrongdoing sufficient.9 Thus, efforts aligned with the SFDR’s goals are almost certainly sufficient to establish a “proper purpose” under Section 220 — providing asset managers with an opportunity to investigate possible ESG issues and initiate contact with corporations to effectuate change.

 Through a Section 220 demand, asset managers can directly investigate ESG practices and sustainability efforts, engage with companies on these issues, and then propose and negotiate specific corporate initiatives or reforms to address these issues.
 To the extent that these negotiations fail, litigation (or the threat thereof) to compel reforms may be another tool useful to asset managers to ensure they are complying with SFDR.

-In any event, if preliminary dialogues do not result in corporate changes or if these communications are taking too long to manifest in real change, a Section 220 demand provides a meaningful way to obtain documents from the company to educate the asset manager and provide actionable information as to whether reforms are even needed.
+In any event, if preliminary dialogues do not result in corporate changes or if these communications are taking too long to manifest in real change, a Section 220 demand provides a meaningful way to obtain documents from the company to educate the asset manager and provide actionable information as to whether reforms are needed.
 Therefore, a robust Section 220 program in and of itself is furthering the goals of the SFDR by taking the level of corporate dialogue and potential action to the next level.

 Download full article here.